 Work to advance communications continued but it wasn’t until the 1830s that two key technological developments – the invention of the Electric Telegraph an in 1838 Samuel Morse created Morse Code.
 Morse was a code which, via a series of on or off-tones, dots and dashes, allowed complex messages to be conveyed over long distances.
 Morse stood the test of time remaining in use as an international standard for maritime distress until the end of the twentieth century.

-The casualties and battle failings of the Crimean are well documented perhaps none more famously than via Alfred Lord Tennyson’s narrative poem Charge of the Light Brigade, documenting poor communication and a deathly advance.
-However some of the technological and communication advances are less well known.
-It was during the Crimean War that specialist soldiers, The Signallers, were first expected to provide communications alongside their other battlefield duties; the electric telegraph was first used in a war environment to transmit Morse Code; and telegraph wagons and cable carts were used.
+The casualties and battle failings of the Crimean are well documented, perhaps none more famously than via Alfred Lord Tennyson’s narrative poem Charge of the Light Brigade, documenting poor communication and a deathly advance.
+Some of the technological and communication advances are less well known; indeed It was during the Crimean War that specialist soldiers, The Signallers provided communications alongside other battlefield duties, the electric telegraph was first used in a war environment to transmit Morse Code and telegraph wagons and cable carts were used.